PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 10:08:57
+Last updated: 2024-04-05 10:09:30
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: What did the mermaid wear to her math class?
+An algae bra! - Will Livingston